Licensing Guides

 Meet any additional local licensing requirements where you intend to work.

-Work indefinitely as a certified journeyman plumber for a licensed contractor or become a licensed contractor yourself by registering your corporation/entity with the State of Alaska Division of Corporations to receive an Alaska Entity Number and applying to the State of Alaska Business License Section to obtain a business license.
-You will also need a surety bond, general liability insurance, property damage insurance and workers’ compensation insurance if you have employees.
+Work as a certified journeyman plumber for a licensed contractor or become a licensed contractor yourself by registering your corporation/entity with the State of Alaska Division of Corporations to receive an Alaska Entity Number and applying to the State of Alaska Business License Section to obtain a business license.
+You will also need a surety bond, general liability insurance, property damage insurance, and workers’ compensation insurance if you have employees.

-Keep your certificate of fitness current by completing continuing education and renewing it every two years.
+Keep your Certificate of Fitness current by completing continuing education and renewing it every two years.

 Only licensed plumbing contractors can: operate a business and advertise services, obtain commercial insurance, pull building permits and pass inspections, bid on public and government projects.